dansalvato/build-a-file/README.md

 In the above example, you'll notice that `name_length` is set using `self.name.size()`, and `data_offset` is set using `self.data.offset()`.
 These two functions work on any datatype, and you can use them in your setter without worrying about the order in which data is built.

-Behind the scenes, SBB uses some aggressive reflection to figure out which properties have dependencies on others.
-For example, to figure out `data_offset`, SBB needs to know the size of `header`, so it builds `header` first.
+Behind the scenes, BAF uses some aggressive reflection to figure out which properties have dependencies on others.
+For example, to figure out `data_offset`, BAF needs to know the size of `header`, so it builds `header` first.
 If there is a circular dependency, you will get an error.

 ### `Array`